pgxn/pgxnclient/docs/usage.rst

 the `Semantic Versioning specification <http://semver.org/>`__.
 Supported operators are ``=``, ``==`` (alias for ``=``), ``<``, ``<=``, ``>``, ``>=``.
-Note that you probably need to quote the string as in the example to avoid invoking some shell redirection commands.
+Note that you probably need to quote the string as in the example to avoid invoking any shell redirection command.

 Whenever a command takes a specification in input, it also accepts options ``--stable``, ``--testing`` and ``--unstable`` to specify the minimum release